Industrial Workers of the World philosophy and tactics: Wobbly understanding of the world

 By 1912, after a number of defections and splits, the IWW numbered some twenty-five thousand, much smaller than many of its rival unions.
 But the IWW's influence was already outsized.
 The Congressional Commission on Industrial Relations noted in 1916 that "as a 'spirit and vocabulary' [the IWW] permeates to a large extent enormous masses of workers..."
 Wobbly activists were those workers who not only reacted to economic forces, but who spent a considerable amount of time thinking, debating, and educating their co-workers about the impact of such forces upon society.
 John Reed observed, "Wherever, in the West, there is an IWW local, you will find an intellectual center ... a place where men read philosophy, economics, the latest plays, novels; where art and poetry are discussed, and international politics."

 The IWW printed hundreds of thousands of leaflets, promoted Industrial Education Clubs, and organized Propaganda Leagues.
 Stickered slogans, referred to as "silent agitators", were printed by the million, and made available by the thousand.
 IWW libraries in union halls made available to any worker not only the organization's publications, but also practical topics about machinery and production, as well as classic works of scientists, theoreticians, and philosophers.
 Knowledge and experience were likewise shared—new members were sometimes invited to chair meetings, not just to share the experience, but to initiate them into the community.
-Indeed, a favorite Wobbly answer to the question, who are your leaders, was the united response, we are all leaders.

 Wobblies believed not only that it took a working person to understand the needs of the workers, but in order to lead, that person must also be an educated worker.
 IWW publications seemed to enjoy reporting on "the amazement shown by college professors who heard Wobbly speakers deliver talks upon a wide variety of subjects and reveal a remarkable understanding of complex economic and social questions."
 By the time of the organization's founding in 1905, inquisitive workers already had a wide variety of union experiences and traditions to consider.
 In coming together as an organization, then, it is perhaps not surprising that the clash of ideas among IWW members resulted in passionate debate and an eventual winnowing of philosophies over several decades of evolution.